bpype/blender-studio-pipeline/docs/addons/cloudrig/rig-ui.md

 # Rig UI

-Every rig generated with CloudRig will create a Text datablock called `cloudrig.py` which is a chunky piece of code responsible for the CloudRig sidebar panel.
-This allows this panel to work even if the CloudRig add-on itself isn't installed, which makes it easy to distribute rigs without hassle.
-Do note though, that while the script auto-executes when opening a .blend file that contains it, it does not auto-execute when linking or appending, so after those you need to save and reload your .blend.
+Every CloudRig rig comes with a sidebar panel chock full of functionality which is available even when CloudRig isn't intsalled.
+This is made possible by a Text datablock called `cloudrig.py` which is a chunky piece of code stored in the .blend file, and attached to the rig object.
+- Blender may ask for permission to execute the script.
+- The script will not execute automatically when the rig is linked or appended.
+The file has to be saved and reloaded.

-This page, useful for both animators and riggers, describes the features included in the "CloudRig" Sidebar (N) panel.
-Keep in mind that the contents are procedurally generated based on the metarig, so your UI will look different from the screenshots.
+This page describes the features included in the CloudRig panel.
+The UI is drawn dynamically based on what components are in the rig, so your UI may look different from the screenshots.

 ## Settings
 This panel contains a couple of operators, and houses built-in CloudRig features like IK/FK switching and snapping.
 It can also contain arbitrary properties and operators as defined by the rigger using the "UI Edit Mode" functionality, see below.